VenmoGuide.com - Beginner's Guide to Venmo

 How to Verify Venmo Without SSN?
-Why Does Venmo Ask For My SSN?

 Unfortunately, you cannot verify your Venmo without your SSN.
 Alternatively, you can use your ITIN if you don’t feel comfortable with giving out your SSN.
 However, If you don’t wish to use your SSN or ITIN, you can still use Venmo without verifying your identity but this comes with many limitations.